 I purchase most of my books as eBooks primarily via Amazon Kindle which explains why the majority of links go to the Amazon or Goodreads websites.

-I generally rate and review each book I read or listen to – short pithy tweets or Amazon reviews.
+I generally rate and review each book I read or listen to – short pithy tweets or occasional Amazon reviews.
 Occasionally, a snippet is tweeted or posted on Goodreads before they become a book review for this blog.

 Why start a blog?

-Of late, I’d found myself rereading my favourites and books of a similar genre.
+In 2019, I’d found myself rereading my favourites and books of a similar genre.
 And long story short decided to write a blog.
 What’s the connection you may ask between those two, well its extensive and convoluted so I’ll spare you the details, bar the following:

 - One of the aims of starting the blog was to push my genre boundaries and